bayleedev/public-encoder/readme.md

 cp template my-template
 ```

-1. Edit `my-template` with what you want your template to look like.
+1. Edit `my-template` with what you want your default encryption message to look
+   like.

-## Running it
+## Encrypting Data

 1. Copy a public key to your clipboard
 1. Run `./run`

+## Decrypting Data

+1. Copy the encrypted message to your clipboard
+1. Run `./read`